 Basic conditions and requirements

-3. Business project plan: A detailed business plan describing the investment structure, projected outcomes, and information on job creation and other socio-economic benefits for the region should be provided.
+Business Project Plan | A detailed business plan that outlines the investment structure, projected outcomes, and socio-economic benefits for the region, including job creation. |

-4. Legalisation of the investment: The investment must be legally formalised through the purchase of shares in an existing German company or the establishment of a new company in Germany.
+Legalisation of the Investment | Investment must be legally materialised by either purchasing shares in an existing company in Germany or establishing a new company in Germany. |

-5. Documents: Investors must provide not only documents proving the availability of funds and their legal origin, but also various certificates such as a business plan, company registration documents, tax returns and other financial statements.
+Documents | Proof of available funds, their legal origin, and various certificates such as a business plan, company registration documents, tax returns, and other financial statements. |

-The process of obtaining a residence permit
+The residence permit obtaining procedure

-4. Obtaining a permit: After approval of the application, a temporary residence permit is issued, which can be extended and subsequently converted into a permanent permit.
+- Obtaining a permit: After approval of the application, a temporary residence permit is issued, which can be extended and subsequently converted into a permanent permit.

 Germany residency by investment requirements